dkleftogi/AmpliSolve/README.md

 ## Contact me

-If you face any compilation problems, issues with dependencies, versions and so on, or you found bugs please contact me.
+If you face any compilation problems, issues with dependencies, versions and so on, or you found bugs please contact me at dimitrios DOT kleftogiannis AT icr DOT ac DOT uk

 I would also appreciate hearing about how you used this code, improvements that you have made to it.